A look at the seminal broadcasting moves that define the NFL

 Rozelle started shopping a prime-time package of games on Monday night to networks in 1969.
 CBS and NBC turned him down due to the success of their shows, but Rozelle did have leverage with ABC, which was clearly the third-place network and was struggling in prime time.

 The network agreed to pay $25.5 million for three years.
-ABC Sports president Roone Arledge, knowing that the game would be viewed by a more diverse audience compared to Sunday games, paired Howard Cosell with former Dallas quarterback Don Meredith and Keith Jackson.
+ABC Sports President Roone Arledge, knowing that the game would be viewed by a more diverse audience compared to Sunday games, placed Howard Cosell with former Dallas quarterback Don Meredith and Keith Jackson.
 A year later, Frank Gifford replaced Jackson and the three-man booth would become one of the most entertaining in league history.

 It also quickly became one of the most popular programs on television.